danamini/aichat/readme.md

     - cognitive_endpoint          = "https://YOUR_AZURE_COGNATIVE_SERVICE_FOR_LANGUAGE_ENDPOINT.cognitiveservices.azure.com/"
     - cognitive_key               = 'YOUR_AZURE_COGNATIVE_SERVICE_FOR_LANGUAGE_KEY'

+## Dependencies

+The following dependencies are required for the project to run.

+You can install the required Python libraries by running:
+`pip install -r requirements.txt`

+- Python packages:
+    - `openai`: `pip3 install openai`
+    - `azure.core`:`pip3 install azure.core`
+    - `termcolor`:`pip3 install termcolor`

 ## Usage

 To use this code, users should set the appropriate persona name by setting the value for `persona_name`.
 This value must match an entry in the persona dictionary, which is also in the `config.py` file.
 Users can add new personal entries in the dictionary and set the persona name to test.

 Run by typing the following command in a terminal `python app.py`

-## Dependencies

-The following dependencies are required for the project to run:

-- Python packages:
-    - `openai`: `pip3 install openai`
-    - `azure.core`:`pip3 install azure.core`
-    - `termcolor`:`pip3 install termcolor`

-You can install the required Python libraries by running:
-`pip install -r requirements.txt`

 ## Example Output